Here is our collection of the best CAM software for SolidWorks, AutoCAD, and other CAD software. Plus, how to choose the right program for your needs!

 SprutCAM is a reasonably priced CAM software suite that offers powerful options for programming toolpaths.
 It is a stand-alone program that features plugins and toolbars to many popular CAD solutions like AutoCAD, Inventor, Onshore, Rhinoceros, and Solidworks.

 It supports a wide range of tools like multi-axis milling, lathe, turn mill, EDM machines and machining centers with numeric control.
 Program multitask turning machines for simultaneous machining of several parts by multiple tools.
 Therefore, this CAM software is a perfect fit for just about any application you can think of.
-The post processor mode lets you choose from wide selection of options available to suit most modern machines.
+The post-processor mode lets you choose from a wide selection of options available to suit most modern machines.
 While the machining simulation mode emulates how the component will be machined, allowing you to inspect the quality of the workpiece and make changes to the toolpaths accordingly.

 Amazingly, SprutCAM even offers support to program industrial robots.
 Using this CAM software you create complex collision-free 3D movements in native 6 or more axes code.
 This options also includes all the tools mentioned earlier.
 And in addition, SprutCAM can simulate the machining of the material and all the robot’s movements in advance to prevent collisions with your other equipment.